HugsAndSquishes/employee-management-system/README.md

    - config.properties
    - test_config.properties

-2. In the terminal, type
+2. In the terminal, run
    ./build.sh all